Sexuality Education During Covid-19: Exploring the potential of adapting the Dance4Life empowerment model to the digital environment.

 Category: Resources Tags: AYSRH, Beyond bias, Design, family planning, HCD, HCD implementation, Pathfinder, provider bias -

-Category: Resources Tags: Adolescent girls, Adolescents 360, ASRH, child birth, Contraception, design insights, Ethiopia, marriage, PSI, relationships, Youth Integration. -
+Category: Resources Tags: A girl with a plan, A360 implementation, Adolescent girls, Adolescents 360, Contraception, Youth Integration. -

 A360 Evaluation Findings Synthesis: No 1.
 How might we better meet the needs of adolescent couples with contraceptive counseling and services through Ethiopia’s Health Extension Program?